csoleimani/puppet-filebeat/README.md

 ### Prospectors in Hiera

-Prospectors can be declared in hiera using the `prospectors` parameter.
+Prospectors can be defined in hiera using the `prospectors` parameter.
 By default, hiera will not merge prospector declarations down the hiera hierarchy.
-To change the behavior in puppet 3 use the `prospectors_merge` parameter.
-In puppet 4, you can use `prospectors_merge`, but can also use the [lookup_options](https://docs.puppet.com/puppet/latest/reference/lookup_quick.html#setting-lookupoptions-in-data) flag.

-When `prospectors_merge` is set to true, `prospectors` will be replaced by the output of `hiera_hash('filebeat::prospectors')`.
+That behavior can be changed by configuring the [lookup_options](https://docs.puppet.com/puppet/latest/reference/lookup_quick.html#setting-lookupoptions-in-data) flag.

 ### Usage on Windows